2024 Solar Incentives Guide for Huntersville, NC - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC initially applied to 30% of the cost of installing solar panels, although that number has fluctuated slightly over the last few years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
 There is no maximum claim amount.
-The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

 Your local Huntersville solar panel installer can provide more information about the ITC and how it may apply to your situation.